Queen Mary University of London: Queen Mary Students' Union

 Queen Mary Students' Union (QMSU) unites the various clubs and societies of Queen Mary.
 The union is based at the recently refurbished Students' Hub.
-The elected representatives within the union are made up of a president and five vice-presidents.
 The union mascot is a leopard called Mary.
+The Students' Union is led by 6 elected executive officers, with the President for 2025-26, being Diya Mary Selastin.
 The union has a sub-division to represent students studying at Barts and The London School of Medicine and Dentistry, called Barts and The London Students' Association.